The Spider’s Web:

 For almost two decades, Israel has been subjected to an international campaign of political subversion – known as the “Delegitimization Campaign” – aimed at undermining its existence as the sovereign nation state of the Jewish people.
 The campaign operates in the political, legal, academic, cultural, religious, and economic fields, and also includes “direct action” activities such as flotillas or pre-coordinated demonstrations and marches around the world.

 Various organizations follow, map, analyze, and examine the central groups and their EU sources of funding.
 At the Jerusalem Center we have also been following and mapping the main groups that take part in the campaign.
 Yet, comprehensive and in-depth research is still missing; such research should isolate the main players – their structures and working methods, inner struggles and dynamics within the campaign, as well as the attempts to convey their message in Western liberal language.
-In this paper, which is part of our ongoing research, we aim to assist in the filling of this gap.
+In this paper, which is part of our ongoing research, we aim to assist in filling this gap.
 This time, we will map strategically significant European countries, each having its own specific weight, as well as the United States.
 This mapping exercise also reveals that in spite of the unique geo-political structures in each country, when looking at the main players in the Delegitimization Campaign, the picture is very similar.

 The move toward Boycott, Divestment, and Sanctions (BDS) on Israeli products, which comprises most of the economic aspects of the campaign, has probably gained most of the attention among the other fields of the campaign.
 BDS has many overlapping features with other fields of this campaign, yet also has its unique structures.
 In common with other fields of this campaign, BDS is presented as a Palestinian “grassroots,” “civil society” initiative; implementing “nonviolent” means to resist the occupation.
 Yet the reality is markedly different and highlights the main tactics of the main players in the whole campaign: